Rhubarb Crumble with Vanilla Ice Cream …..It’s a Very Good Thing!

 - Serve warm with whipped cream or vanilla ice cream.

-For more rhubarb recipes and information on gardening rhubarb, go to this page –
+For more rhubarb recipes and information on gardening rhubarb, go to these pages –